Books for Manufacturing Design Engineers-1

 Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value

-However, this traditional approach has a critical limitation—it fails to take into account users' insights and feedback during the building process, which can lead to missed opportunities for improvement and adaptation.
+However, this traditional approach has a critical limitation: it fails to incorporate users' insights and feedback during the building process, which can lead to missed opportunities for improvement and adaptation.
 To address this limitation, the book introduces the concept of continuous discovery—a process that emphasizes ongoing engagement with users and incorporates their feedback throughout the product development lifecycle.

-Continuous discovery involves frequent touchpoints with customers, during which small research activities are conducted by the team building the product.
+Continuous discovery involves frequent customer touchpoints, during which the product development team conducts small research activities.
 These activities are carried out in pursuit of a desired outcome, and the goal is to infuse daily decision-making with customer insights, thereby aligning product development with customer needs and values.

-For manufacturing design engineers, continuous discovery offers valuable lessons on how to iterate on product designs based on customer feedback, prioritize opportunities rather than just solutions, and test underlying assumptions to achieve desired outcomes.
+For manufacturing design engineers, continuous discovery offers valuable lessons on how to iterate on product designs based on customer feedback, prioritize opportunities over solutions, and test underlying assumptions to achieve desired outcomes.

-Emphasizing outcomes over outputs, continuous discovery encourages engineers to shift from an output mindset—focused on the features of a product—to an outcome mindset that prioritizes the value created for users and the business.
+Emphasizing outcomes over outputs, continuous discovery encourages engineers to shift from an output mindset—focused on product features—to an outcome mindset that prioritizes the value created for users and the business.
 This shift can lead to more effective and customer-centric product designs in the manufacturing industry.

 Sprint: How to Solve Big Problems and Test New Ideas in Ju - VERY GOOD - Picture 1 of 1